MainframeMojo/MVS3.8/README.md

 ## Getting Started

 To run these jobs and programs, you'll need:
-- A working MVS 3.8 system or emulator (e.g., Hercules)
+- A working MVS 3.8 system with HERCULES TK5 emulator
-- TSO access or an equivalent batch environment
+- TSO access or an equivalent batch environment - Simply use the HERC01 ADMIN on the MVS 3.8 System
-- Familiarity with submitting jobs via SDSF or JES2 queue
+- Familiarity with submitting jobs via JES2 queue

 ## Usage